ladisk/FLife/README.rst

-background on vibration fatigue (structural dynamics, uniaxial/multiaxial fatigue, non-Gaussianity, non-stationarity, etc), please see Slavič et al. [1], for theoretical background on different spectral domain methods, please see the review article by Zorman et al. [2] or original source articles as given in the docstring of the methods.
+background on vibration fatigue (structural dynamics, uniaxial/multiaxial fatigue, non-Gaussianity, non-stationarity, etc), please see Slavič et al. [1], for theoretical background on different spectral domain methods, please see the review article by Zorman et al. [2] or original articles as given in the docstring of the methods.

 The review article [2] results are completely reproducible with ipynb file: